w3bdesign/earthdoom/README.md

 Earthdoom is a full-stack web-based strategy game built using Typescript, Next.js, React, tRPC, Tailwind, Prisma and more.

-The database is handled through mySQL and Planetscale.
+The database is handled through PostgreSQL and Supabase.

 Authentication is handled through Clerk.